-C&C (Copilevitz & Canter, LLC) has extensive experience and familiarity with the formation of non-profit organizations and obtaining from the Internal Revenue Service exemption from federal income tax for these organizations.
-We also secure exemption from state taxes.
-Discuss how to start your proposed non-profit organization with an attorney by calling or by e-mailing us through this Web site.
+Exempt Tax Law, PLLC has extensive experience and familiarity with the formation of nonprofit organizations and obtaining from the Internal Revenue Service exemption from federal income tax for these organizations.
+Discuss how to start your proposed nonprofit organization by calling or e-mailing us via this website.

 Categories of Tax-Exempt Status

-We prepare the bylaws, as well as the various "governance documents," such as a conflict of interest policy, records retention policy, and director (or trustee) indemnification policy.
+The firm prepares bylaws, as well as various "governance documents," such as conflict of interest policies.

-After making sure the client understands these documents and approves of them, we prepare the Form 1023 which is the application to the IRS for recognition of tax-exempt status as a Code section 501(c)(3) organization.
-We respond to all IRS queries in regard to the application and governing documents, which is part of the review process conducted by the IRS.
+The firm also prepares the Form 1023 which is the application to the IRS for recognition of tax-exempt status as a Code section 501(c)(3) organization.
+The firm responds to all IRS queries in regard to the application for exemption, which is part of the review process conducted by the IRS.

-Following securing tax-exempt status, we continue to assist the organization in compliance with federal and state laws, as well as in the development of fund raising plans.
+After securing tax-exempt status, Exempt Tax Law continues to assist the organization in compliance with federal laws, as well as in the development of fundraising plans.

-If You Plan to Start a Non-Profit Organization, Contact Copilevitz & Canter, LLC
+If You Plan to Start a NonProfit Organization, Contact Exempt tax law, pllc

-If you plan to form a not-for-profit organization or serve as the manager of an NPO, you understand the importance of following the complex laws and regulations required to obtain and maintain tax-exempt status.
-Lawyers of Copilevitz & Canter, LLC, invite your inquiry on legal issues pertaining to non-profits.
-Call or e-mail us to discuss your organization's goals and concerns.
+If you plan to form a nonprofit organization or serve as the manager of an NPO, you understand the importance of following the complex laws and regulations required to obtain and maintain tax-exempt status.
+Exempt Tax Law, PLLC, invites your inquiry on legal issues pertaining to nonprofits.
+Contact us online to discuss your organization's goals and concerns.